osgi/osgi.enroute.site/_book/650-trains.md

 ## What is the 2015 Contest about?

 The 2015 contest is all about _trains_.
-We will have a LEGO® train track setup at the conference that will include multiple trains, signals, RFIDs, and switches.
+We will have a Lego<sup>®</sup> train track setup at the conference that will include multiple trains, signals, RFIDs, and switches.
 We will provide the whole infrastructure, you provide the brains to create extensions to our environment.

 We have two categories in this domain:

-* Track Manager – The track manager is running in the cloud and is responsible for the overall track infrastructure.
+* **Track Manager** – The track manager is running in the cloud and is responsible for the overall track infrastructure.
 A track manager can control the switches, the signals, and it receives the RFID.
 It also dispatches the events so that the other participants know what is going on.
-* Train Manager – The train manager is is responsible for navigating the train.
+* **Train Manager** – The train manager is is responsible for navigating the train.
 A train manager is assigned a position and the software must then navigate through the track to that destination.
 This requires getting permission to use segments of the track, obeying the signals, and making sure the train does not speed.

 ## What do I need to do to enter the Contest?